grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.interval.md

 {{< docs/shared lookup="stability/experimental.md" source="alloy" version="<ALLOY_VERSION>" >}}

 `otelcol.processor.interval`  aggregates metrics and periodically forwards the latest values to the next component in the pipeline.
 The processor supports aggregating the following metric types:

 * Monotonically increasing, cumulative sums
 * Monotonically increasing, cumulative histograms
 * Monotonically increasing, cumulative exponential histograms

-The following metric types will *not* be aggregated, and will instead be passed, unchanged, to the next component in the pipeline:
+The following metric types will *not* be aggregated and will instead be passed, unchanged, to the next component in the pipeline:

 * All delta metrics
 * Non-monotonically increasing sums